Arizona Workers’ Compensation Insurance

 Coverage is available for acute injuries, such as falls, and injuries that may gradually worsen over time, such as carpal tunnel.

-For a medical claim, your insurance provider pays only for medical expenses, such as treatment and prescriptions.
+• For medical claims, your insurance provider pays only for medical expenses, such as treatment and prescriptions.
 It doesn’t provide compensation for lost wages.
 All medical bills are paid up to the policy limit until the doctor releases the patient from treatment.

 Arizona Workers’ Comp death benefits

-If an employee dies because of a job-related injury or illness, workers’ compensation covers up to $5,000 in burial expenses.
-Plus, surviving dependents will receive up to 66%6 of the employee’s average monthly wage.
+According to Arizona state law, if an employee dies because of a job-related injury or illness, workers’ compensation covers up to $5,000 in burial expenses.
+Surviving dependents receive up to 66% of the employee’s average monthly wage.

-How much does Workers’ Comp insurance cost in Arizona?
+How much is Workers’ Comp insurance in Arizona?

 General Liability